 Physiology is taken up in the Freshman year.
-After the subject has been studied from the text-book, it is thoroughly reviewed and more fully treated in a course of lectures on Anatomy, Physiology and Hygiene by the medical members of the Faculty and with the aid of a manikin.
+After the subject has been studied from the text-book, it is thoroughly reviewed and more fully treated in a course of lectures on

+Anatomy, Physiology and Hygiene by the medical members of the Faculty and with the aid of a manikin.

-Botany is one of the studies of the Freshman class, and is so timed as to furnish ample opportunity to trace by actual inspection the whole course of vegetation.
+Botany is so timed as to furnish ample opportunity to trace by actual inspection the whole course of vegetation.
 Botanical excursions give additional interest to the work, and by the kindness of Mr. John L. Reifsnider the students are granted access to his extensive greenhouse, a short distance from the College.

 Physics occupies the Sophomore year.
 The course embraces Molecular Physics, Electricity and Magnetism, Sound, Light and Heat.
 The recitations are accompanied with experiments.
+Students electing the Scientific course pursue advanced Physics, with laboratory practice, in the Junior year.

-CHEMISTRY.-In the Junior year it is presumed that the student is prepared for the more difficult work of studying the elements and laws of affinity.
+CHEMISTRY.-In the Junior year it is presumed that the student is prepared for the more difficult work of studying the elements and the laws of affinity.
 In the first term special attention is given to the nature of chemical combinations.
 The second term is chiefly devoted to the chemistry of carbon compounds; the third to laboratory work in qualitative analysis.
+Students electing the Scientific course pursue Organic Chemistry, with laboratory practice, in the Senior year.